 Belarus, Ecuador, Kazakhstan, Kosovo, Cuba, Peru, Venezuela.

-Visitors from Russian Federation can without visa stay up to 30 days in period of 1st of November to 30th of April.
+Visitors from the Russian Federation can without visas stay up to 30 days in the period of 1st of November to 30th of April.

 REGISTRATION OF YOUR STAY IN MONTENEGRO

 The local law requires you to register with the local police within 24 hours of your arrival unless you are staying in a hotel or official tourist accommodation, in which case you will be registered automatically on checking-in.
 If you do not register you may be fined and face difficulties leaving the country.
 If the company or person you are visiting is providing you with private accommodation, they are required to submit an application for your residence to the police within 12 hours of your arrival and cancel it within 12 hours of your departure.